zilmarinen/Deltille/README.md

 - [Credits](#credits)

 # Deltille
-Deltille is a utility framework designed to encapsulate the mathmatical principles and concepts of a coordinate system defined within a regular tiling of a triangular grid.
+Deltille is a utility framework designed to encapsulate the mathematical principles and concepts of a coordinate system defined within a regular tiling of a triangular grid.

 # Installation
 To install using Swift Package Manager, add this to the `dependencies:` section in your Package.swift file: